 Remember that all houses are different though, and it is your responsibility to load your deck sensibly.
 If in doubt, please consult a structural engineer.

-Most new-build houses now come with a 10 year warranty, underwritten by companies such as NHBC or LABC.
-If StoreFloor was fitted by your builder as a paid-for option, then it will be covered under this warranty, because the warranty typically covers the materials and the labour of the items fitted by the builder.
+Most new-build houses now come with a 10 year warranty, underwritten by companies such as NHBC, Premier or LABC.
+If LoftZone products were fitted by your builder as a paid-for option, then they will usually be covered under this warranty, because the warranty typically covers the materials and the labour of the items fitted by the builder.

-If StoreFloor was not fitted by your builder, then it won’t be covered by the warranty for the house, but neither will it affect the warranty.
-This is a common misconception – the warranty only affects items the builder put in, so anything you fit afterwards is irrelevant.
-You can see a letter that NHBC sent to one of our customers, which explains this.
+But if the LoftZone products were not fitted by your builder, then they won’t be covered by the warranty for the house.
+Neither will they affect the warranty – this is a common misconception – the warranty only affects items the builder put in, so anything you fit afterwards is irrelevant.
+You can see a letter that NHBC sent to one of our customers below, which explains this.
+A LoftZone customer also contacted Premier Guarantee who told them “Boarding your loft will not affect your warranty.
+Your warranty will only be affected if you were to make alterations which would damage the structure of the build and cause a claim.”

 Of course, you need to be sensible.
-If you overload your StoreFloor so much that it causes the ceiling below to bend slightly and crack, you can’t claim for this under your warranty.
-But if you use the product as designed, and something else goes wrong with your roof, then the builder will still need to fix anything they built wrong in the first place.
+If, for example, you overload your StoreFloor so much that it causes the ceiling below to bend slightly and crack, you can’t claim for the damaged ceiling under your warranty.
+But if you use our products as designed, and something else goes wrong with your roof, loft or ceiling, then the builder will still need to fix anything they built wrongly in the first place.

 It’s worth remembering that tens of thousands of new-build home owners in the UK have had StoreFloor fitted, it’s a very common option in houses that often don’t have much storage space elsewhere.